 So I checked the soil to see if it was too watery.

-Naturally, plumeria loves rain and it grows faster in this season, but if the soil is inappropriate and its soaking too much water and there is no well drainage, then your plumeria leaves can turn yellow.
+Naturally, plumeria loves rain and grows faster in this season, but if the soil is inappropriate, it soaks up too much water, and there is no well drainage, then your plumeria leaves can turn yellow.

 The reasons: Plumeria leaves yellowing

-If this is your plumeria's growing season and still you are getting yellow leaves, then the most probable reason is too much water in the soil or lack of water.
+If this is your plumeria's growing season and you are still getting yellow leaves, the most probable reason is too much or too little water in the soil.

 Everyone will give this reason, but here I will be sharing my personal experience so that you can figure out if it's over-watering or lack of water.

 Pick a yellow leaf from your Plumeria plant.
 Look carefully at the leaf stalk (cylindrical stalk or petiole).
 Now, tear the stalk with your nails.
-If you find that the stalk is juicy or has enough water in it, then you are over-watering your plant.
+If you find that the stalk is juicy or has enough water, you are over-watering your plant.
 Maybe due to heavy rain, this can happen also.
 If the stalk is dry, then the reason is not over-watering.
 You can water the plant if you wish 3 times a week.

 If it's in a dormant phase for your plant then it is natural for the leaves to turn yellow and fall off the leaves.